-- Paper-based records and portable electronic devices, such as laptops/chromebooks and hard drives that contain personal data are kept under lock and key when not in - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access unless this is for essential safeguarding purposes
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access

-- Where personal information needs to be taken off site, this is to be done securely and only when necessary - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff are reminded to change their passwords at regular intervals.
-Pupils utilise a QR code method of logging in which forces SSO (Single sign on) which removes the need for passwords.
-QR codes are kept secure by the teacher or individual pupils and access controls are in place - The school uses secure access to technology, and does not allow the use of removable media - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our online safety policy) however it is encouraged that all school data is stored on school managed storage (Google Drive, One Drive, School Server, MIS) - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)
+- Where personal information needs to be taken off site, this will only be done when necessary, and reasonable steps will be taken to ensure the data is secured. - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded to change their passwords at regular intervals.
+See our Online Safety Policy for more information about Passwords. - Unauthorised removable media is not permitted in school to store any data on (this includes USB memory pens) Any visitor who wishes to use removable media must seek permission from the Headteacher. - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our online safety policy) - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)

-Disposal of records
+15. Disposal of records